-Version 1.1, MT Effective Date: 1 July 2020
+Version 2.2, MT Effective Date: 1 July 2022

-Mews Systems is a company specialising in development of systems for operation of accommodation providers and other enterprises and in providing other specialised SaaS (software as a service) services in connection with property management.
-Mews Systems has developed a property management software solution that helps hotels, hostels and other properties (referred to as you) to automate their operations.
+Mews is a company specialising in development of systems for operation of accommodation providers and other enterprises and in providing other specialised SaaS (software as a service) services in connection with property management.
+Mews has developed a property management software solution that helps hotels, hostels and other properties (referred to as you) to automate their operations.

-Mews Systems has integrated into its platform a payment processing and acquiring services of third parties (referred to as Payment Services Providers) enabling you to accept payments from your guests and use other services which are not possible through standard banks or financial providers.
+Mews has integrated into its platform a payment processing and acquiring services of third parties (referred to as Payment Services Providers) enabling you to accept payments from your guests and use other services which are not possible through standard banks or financial providers.

-From a contractual point of view, you will enter into i) Cooperation Agreement with Mews governing your use of Mews Platform and ii) Merchant Agreement with Mews enabling you to enjoy payment processing, acquiring services and reporting through our Mews platform.
+From a contractual point of view, you will enter into (i) Cooperation Agreement with Mews governing your use of Mews Platform and (ii) Merchant Agreement with Mews enabling you to enjoy payment processing, acquiring services and reporting through our Mews platform.
 In many cases you will enter into the Cooperation Agreement and Merchant Agreement with the same Mews entity.
 Nevertheless, if you are established in certain countries (for example the United States or Australia), you may also contract with different Mews Affiliates.

 If you are established in the United States, you may also enter into the Acquiring Addendum that constitutes a tripartite contract between you, Member and Adyen.
 Member is a regulated bank in the United States of America that acts also as an acquiring member of scheme owners (such as VISA or Mastercard).